gruntwork-io/terragrunt/README.md

         }
       }

+      terraform {
         # Force Terraform to keep trying to acquire a lock for up to 20 minutes if someone else already has the lock
         extra_arguments "retry_lock" {
           commands = [
             "init",
             "apply",
             "refresh",
             "import",
             "plan",
             "taint",
             "untaint"
           ]

           arguments = [
             "-lock-timeout=20m"
           ]
+        }
       }
     }
     ```